IRONSTONE TRADE -

 Messrs Shemelds Taylor, W C Longstaffe, Noah House and Richard Brader withdrew.

-containing two and a half tons of gunpowder, was being conveyed by rail to the mines.
+A gunpowder van, containing two and a half tons of gunpowder, was being conveyed by rail to the Mines.

 Over this siding at a height of some 8 to 9 feet were pipes connecting the boiler with the engine in the engine house.